overvis/overvis-docs/ocp-visualizations/09-reference/README.md

 <alias name="{{aliasName}}" ... />
 ```

-Alias tag should contain `name` attribute which specifies the name of the alias and one of the following attributes which specify the alias target:
+Alias tag should contain `name` attribute which specifies the name of the alias and one of the following attributes which specifies the alias target:

 * `network="{{networkRef}}"`
 * `device="{{deviceRef}}"`
 * `param="{{paramRef}}"`
 * `vis="{{visualizationRef}}"`

-Aliases are used when one object has to be referenced several times in the code.
+Aliases are used when the object has to be referenced several times in the code.
 It helps to make the references more understandable by giving them names.
-Also, it allows to quickly change the target object, for example, if the network controller was replaced and network MAC was changed.
+Also, it allows to quickly change the target object, for example, if the network controller was replaced and the network MAC was changed.

 Aliases can be used in references by specifying alias name after `~` (tilde symbol).
 Also, aliases can be used inside other aliases, e.g. network alias can be used inside the device alias.